simon-bouchard/simon-bouchard/README.md

 ## 👋 About Me

-I'm a recent business school graduate, where I specialized in information technology.
+I'm a recent business school undergraduate, where I specialized in information technology.
 I'm particularly interested in backend development and machine learning, and I work primarily with Python.

 I’m currently learning more about modern ML workflows, infrastructure design, and production-ready API development.